 - 2 cloves garlic or some garlic powder

-- You can also add some Italian dressing to this mix if you got a good one!
+- You can also add some Italian dressing to this mix if you have a good one!
 That is just for the fun!

 - Sort and wash the beans well removing any that don’t look good.

 - Add the soaked ribs in and let cook until the ribs are tender.
-Once tender add the sausage pieces and cook through.
-The beans will be seasoned from the meats and you can add seasoning to taste at the end if more is needed.
+Once tender, add the sausage pieces and cook through.
+The beans will be seasoned from the meats.
+You can add seasoning to taste at the end if more is needed.

-- If you only had ground meat you can sauté it with a little seasoning and add once beans are cooked or make little meatballs with the kids and toss those in.
-It’s a free for all, get creative.
+- If you only had ground meat, you can sauté it with a little seasoning.
+Add once the beans are cooked.
+Or make little meatballs with the kids, and toss those in, it’s a free-for-all, get creative.

 - Toss the beans in the pan on medium heat until they absorb all of those flavors.
 Add some of the cooking water if needed to get them to a nice consistency for serving.